Migraine Ain’t Just a Headache & it Ain’t Just Pain

 All these complaints are minor in comparison to the glaring reason why this article does not apply to migraine: migraine is not a pain disorder, nor is chronic migraine a chronic pain disorder.
 Migraine is a complex neurological condition that affects every system in the body.
 Migraine ain’t just a headache and it ain’t just pain.

 Everything the writer talks about, all that he’s able to overcome, while not simple by any means, only represents one piece of migraine.
 Pain may be the most obvious, debilitating feature of migraine for most of us, but the nausea, fatigue, dizziness, mental fogginess, mood swings, and heightened sensory awareness can be just as debilitating.
 And that’s only a smattering of the many under-recognized symptoms of migraine.

 Treating migraine as either a headache or a pain disorder perpetuates the myths that surround this illness.
 It also trivializes how debilitating migraine attacks are, whether acute or chronic.
-According to the World Health Organization, during a migraine attack a person is as disabled as a quadriplegic.
-Now think about what a chronic migraineur must endure.
+According to the World Health Organization, severe, continuous migraine is as disabling as quadriplegia.

 Please think carefully about how you describe migraine: whether you call it a headache or head pain, a pain condition or a neurological disorder, a disease or not.
 These may seem like insignificant differences, but research abounds that the words we use shape the reality we see.
 And the reality that non-migraineurs believe.